-This year saw the introduction of Facebook’s mental health resources, which were designed to supplement the current content available in the Emotional Health Resource Center.
-The updates included global mental health recommendations and advice from the World Health Organization, alongside resources from a range of organisations across the globe to help with stress, sadness, and anxiety.
+Facebook introduced mental health resources this year, aiming to augment the existing content in the Emotional Health Resource Center.
+These updates feature global mental health recommendations and advice from the World Health Organization, in addition to resources from various organizations worldwide that can assist with stress, sadness, and anxiety.

-TikTok and Snapchat have both launched their own distinctive ranges of tools.
-TikTok has created new tools to connect users to groups which tackle issues such as low self-esteem and eating disorders.
-Snapchat has also unveiled a range of resources entitled ‘Here for You’, which aims to offer proactive in-app assistance to individuals struggling with mental health issues.
+TikTok and Snapchat have devised unique sets of tools of their own.
+TikTok has developed fresh tools that connect users to communities that address concerns such as low self-esteem and eating disorders.
+Snapchat, for their part, offers an array of resources under ‘Here for You’, intended to provide proactive assistance within the app to individuals grappling with mental health issues.

-As one would anticipate, consumers have greater expectations than just gaining access to data from other organisations.
-Individuals expect social media companies to have more stringent regulations and stronger control measures to help prevent the most common issues, as they are ultimately accountable for what occurs on their platforms and to their users.
-To our satisfaction, platforms are steadily introducing some exciting new features.
+As one might expect, users demand more than just access to data from social media platforms.
+People await from social media companies stricter regulations and tighter control measures to tackle prevalent issues, as these platforms are ultimately responsible for what happens on their platforms and to their users.
+Encouragingly, social media platforms are gradually introducing exciting new features to address these problems.

-Snapchat has improved its in-app reporting features, making it easier for users to alert the company of any worries they may have regarding the safety of other Snapchat users from potential self-harm.
-Should this notification be received, Snapchat will actively provide any necessary support to the affected user.
+Snapchat has enhanced its in-app reporting functions to enable users to easily report any apprehensions about the safety of other Snapchat users from possible self-harm.
+Upon receiving such a notification, the platform actively provides any necessary assistance to the affected user.

-When considering the impact of mental health in the digital sphere, regulation is essential.
-Consequently, Instagram has implemented more rigorous penalties for those who send offensive messages or employ hate speech, including the permanent deactivation of their accounts.
-Additionally, Instagram has provided users with the means to better manage their Direct Messages and filter out comments from unwelcome sources.
+The importance of regulation when it comes to mental health in the digital sphere is crucial.
+Therefore, Instagram has instituted stricter sanctions for those who use hate speech or send offensive messages, such as permanent deactivation of their accounts.
+Furthermore, Instagram has granted users the ability to manage their Direct Messages more effectively and to filter out comments from undesirable sources.

-Facebook and Snap have adopted different approaches in their endeavours to assist those facing mental health issues.
-To accomplish this, they have created their own video series targeted at those struggling with mental health.
-Taraji P. Henson is the presenter of Peace of Mind with Taraji, a new Facebook Watch discussion programme that looks into a range of topics related to mental health.
-Snapchat have also produced a docuseries starring Kevin Hart, titled Mind Yourself.
+Facebook and Snap have embraced distinct approaches to aid those battling mental health issues.
+To support this goal, these platforms have created video series directed at individuals facing mental health challenges.
+Peace of Mind with Taraji, a new Facebook Watch talk show hosted by Taraji P. Henson, explores a variety of topics related to mental health.
+Meanwhile, Snapchat has produced a docuseries titled Mind Yourself, starring Kevin Hart.

-Finally, social media companies are partnering with charities in the mental health sector to assist in raising essential funds.
-For the upcoming year, Pinterest will be donating $10 million to support mental health organisations.
-The first beneficiary of this funding is the non-profit organisation #HalfTheStory, which works to increase awareness of the effects of social media on psychological health.
-Twitter, which is less active in comparison, has worked alongside the Cross-Government Working Group on Anti-Muslim Hatred to further understand how to tackle hate speech on the platform.
+Lastly, social media platforms are collaborating with mental health charities to help raise crucial funds.
+Pinterest, for instance, has pledged to donate $10 million to back mental health organizations in the following year.
+The first beneficiary of this funding is the non-profit group #HalfTheStory, which aims to raise awareness regarding the impact of social media on mental well-being.
+Although less actively involved, Twitter has cooperated with the Cross-Government Working Group on Anti-Muslim Hatred to better understand ways to combat hate speech on the platform.

-It is clear that the current pandemic has had a profound effect on social media and has prompted businesses to take action on mental health.
-Whilst the measures and new features that have been implemented are commendable, they are not sufficient to rectify the underlying issues raised by the use of social media.
+Undoubtedly, the existing pandemic has had a profound impact on social media, prompting companies to take action on mental health.
+While the measures and new features introduced are praiseworthy, they are not enough to address the underlying problems associated with social media usage.

-It is clear that much more needs to be done before we can effectively reduce the impact of social media on mental health.
-Therefore, it is essential that we remain active in our engagement with these platforms, and ensure that we are calling for the necessary alterations in order for everyone to feel secure when using these services.
-This is the only way to guarantee a future in which social media can be enjoyed safely.
+It is evident that much more must be accomplished before we can significantly diminish the impact of social media on mental health.
+Thus, it is crucial that we continue to engage actively with these platforms and advocate for the necessary changes to make everyone feel safe when using these services.
+It is only by doing so that we can ensure a future in which social media can be enjoyed without jeopardizing our well-being.